 Politicians have said some fun things recently.
 That child refugees seeking entry to the UK should have their teeth age-checked.
 Or that flag burning in the US should be met with a revoking of citizenship.
 And slowly, these ideas have come to replace what we thought was normal with a new kind of politics.

-By now you've probably seen that meme, where any comparison drawn between Hitler and something in the present day is met with a colourful scoff.
+By now you've probably seen that meme, where any comparison drawn between Hitler and something in the present day is met with a colorful scoff.
 But with right-wing authoritarianism on the rise in Europe, and law-and-order fan Trump president-elect in the US, might there be more to the way people sling the term "Nazi" around online?
-And people have thrown around the word "Nazi" a hell of a lot this year – but is there any foundation to their worry?
+And people have thrown around the word "Nazi" a hell of a lot this year—but is there any foundation to their worry?

-VICE: Hi Professor Rosenfeld, why do people like imagining that England is run by Nazis so much?
+VICE: Why do people like imagining that England is run by Nazis so much?

 Professor Gavriel Rosenfeld: There's a basic psychological tendency to wonder "what if" in our personal lives, depending on how we feel about the present.
 If you feel content and grateful about the present you might construct nightmare scenarios where, 'boy if you'd made a different decision, things would have turned out worse,' so it's it great that things are the way things are.